© 2019 Catherine Ingram

 It is also troubling to realize that whatever reasonable measures we might attempt to mitigate our situation, and there are none known that can be done at scale, the addition of roughly 222,000 humans per day (births minus deaths) would curtail our efforts at mitigation.

-According to many scientific studies, some of the inevitable outcomes of overpopulation in a globalized world are proliferation of infectious diseases, such as what we are seeing in the current pandemic of coronavirus (COVID-19), overwhelmed hospitals, mutating superbugs and airborne diseases along with diminished capacity to treat them.
+According to many scientific studies, some of the inevitable outcomes of overpopulation in a globalized world are proliferation of infectious diseases, overwhelmed hospitals, mutating superbugs and airborne diseases, along with diminished capacity to treat them.
 Overpopulation also leads to polluted water sources, increased air pollution and lung diseases, higher crime rates, deforestation, loss of wildlife leading to mass extinctions, widespread food shortages, vanishing fish in the oceans, proliferation of AIDS, less access to safe drinking water, new parasites, desertification, rising regional conflicts, and war.

 And now we live isolated or in a world of masks.
-Fo years there has been in many places an increased use of masks for chemical pollution, smoke, carbon dioxide, or in some places, radiation.
+For years there have been an increased use of masks for chemical pollution, smoke, carbon dioxide, or in some places, radiation.
 Hundreds of millions of people routinely wore masks just to safely breathe.
-The newest and most widespread use of masks is, of course, in response to the dangerous coronavirus.
+The newest and most widespread use of masks is, of course, in response to the coronavirus outbreak.
 More and more it seems that the images in our real news mimic the apocalyptic movies we thought were science fiction—visions of a hellish future, right before our eyes.
-Millions of people needing masks to filter the poisons and dangerous viruses in what was once—and how did we take it all for granted—pure air?
+Millions of people wearing masks to filter out poisons and viruses in what was once—and how did we take it all for granted—pure air?

 As astrobiology professor Peter Ward explained in a story on the BBC, “If you look at any biological system, when it overpopulates it begins to poison its home.”